ngdeconf/ng-de.org/covid/index.md

 # COVID-19 Rules

 Organising a conference in the times of the pandemic is not easy.
-We will be following the [current regulations in Berlin](https://www.berlin.de/corona/en/measures/) to ensure you are safe.
+We will be following the <a rel="noopener" target="_blank" href="https://www.berlin.de/corona/en/measures/">current regulations in Berlin</a> to ensure you are safe.
 Additionally, to accommodate anyone’s safety needs, we would like to introduce the following point system.

 ### Point System